 Get in touch.
 We’ll do our best to change your mind about lawyers and help protect your intellectual property – online and off.

 Originally Posted: Wednesday, July 22nd, 2015

-As a website operator, am I accountable for untrue statements posted by users on my website?
+As a website operator, am I accountable for untrue statements posted by users?
 Can I be held responsible for users’ defamatory acts?